-Remdesivir is an intravenous nucleotide prodrug of an adenosine analog.
-Remdesivir binds to the viral RNA-dependent RNA polymerase and inhibits viral replication through premature termination of RNA transcription.
-It has demonstrated in vitro activity against SARS-CoV-2.1 In a rhesus macaque model of SARS-CoV-2 infection, remdesivir treatment was initiated soon after inoculation; the remdesivir-treated animals had lower virus levels in the lungs and less lung damage than the control animals.2 Remdesivir is expected to be active against the Omicron variant and its subvariants.3-6
+Remdesivir is a nucleotide prodrug of an adenosine analog.
+It binds to the viral RNA-dependent RNA polymerase and inhibits viral replication by terminating RNA transcription prematurely.
+Remdesivir has demonstrated in vitro activity against SARS-CoV-2.1 In a rhesus macaque model of SARS-CoV-2 infection, remdesivir treatment was initiated soon after inoculation; the remdesivir-treated animals had lower virus levels in the lungs and less lung damage than the control animals.2 Remdesivir is expected to be active against the Omicron variant and its subvariants.3-6

 Monitoring and Adverse Effects